yugabyte/yugabyte-db/README.md

          205101 | <41072>btree_hypo_id                      | public  | hypo    | btree

-If you need more technical informations on the hypothetical indexes, the hypopg() function will return the hypothetical indexes in a similar way as pg_index system catalog.
+If you need more technical information on the hypothetical indexes, the `hypopg()` function will return the hypothetical indexes in a similar way as `pg_index` system catalog.

-And now, let's see if your previous EXPLAIN statement would use such an index:
+And now, let's see if your previous `EXPLAIN` statement would use such an index:

     rjuju=# EXPLAIN SELECT * FROM hypo WHERE id = 1;
                                          QUERY PLAN